pinot-contrib/pinot-docs/basics/indexing/star-tree-index.md

 One of the biggest challenges in realtime OLAP systems is achieving and maintaining tight SLAs on latency and throughput on large data sets.
 Existing techniques such as [sorted index](forward-index.md) or [inverted index](inverted-index.md) help improve query latencies, but speed-ups are still limited by the number of documents that need to be processed to compute results.
 On the other hand, pre-aggregating the results ensures a constant upper bound on query latencies, but can lead to storage space explosion.

 Use the **star-tree** index to utilize pre-aggregated documents to achieve both low query latencies and efficient use of storage space for aggregation and group-by queries.
-Here we introduce the **star-tree** index to utilize the pre-aggregated documents in a way that achieves low query latencies but also uses the storage space efficiently for aggregation and group-by queries.

 {% embed url="https://www.youtube.com/watch?v=bwO0HSXguFA" %}